| Contributions Returned Before the Due Date

 year.
 Disregard contributions made after December 31 of last year in determining your

+minimum distribution for this year.
 Outstanding rollovers and recharacterizations.
 The IRA

 account balance is adjusted by outstanding rollovers and recharacterizations of Roth IRA

+conversions that are not in any account at the end of the preceding year.
 For a rollover from a qualified plan or another IRA that was not in any account at the

 end of the preceding year, increase the account balance of the receiving IRA by the

+rollover amount valued as of the date of receipt.
 If a conversion contribution or failed conversion contribution is contributed to a Roth

 IRA and that amount (plus net income allocable to it) is transferred to another IRA in a